Table of Contents

-As far the number of cups is concerned, both the French Press and the Drip coffee maker hold up well.
-Both machines will give you up to 10 cups of coffee in a single use.
+As far as the number of cups is concerned, both the French Press and the Drip coffee maker hold up well.
+Both machines will give you up to 10 cups of coffee in a single-use.
 However, depending on their size, some drip machines can also give you more than 12 cups.
 If you need to make large amounts of coffee to serve to a big group of people, then the drip coffee maker is a better choice.
-You can also use it a lot easily to make a uniform cup of coffee.
+You can also use it to make a uniform cup of coffee.
 Using the French Press may be cumbersome in this case, since there is plenty of room for error.

 The Drip coffee maker also comes with a heat plate.
 This keeps the coffee warm for a longer period.
 A single brew will last you for hours.
 In the case of the French Press, you will have to drink your coffee at once.
 You can keep it hot by using a thermos, but this isn’t the most convenient alternative sometimes.